gemc/clas12Tags_old/README.md

 	- LTCC Nose CAD model
 	- magnetic field map displacements and rotations with command line options
 	- FAST MC mode 10, 20 output fixed
-	- new solenoid field map used by default
+	- new solenoid field map used by default (scaled by -1)

 <br>